Didier Deschamps and Marseille: A Love Story

 Unfortunately for Deschamps, he couldn’t add the 2003/04 Champions League to his managerial CV.
 Outwitted by an extraordinary boisterous Mourinho, the only European trophy under Deschamps’ spell remains from his days as a player.
 Admittedly, if Deschamps had wrestled the trophy from Mourinho’s firm grip, he would likely never return to Marseille, instead opting for one of the prominent vacant posts in European football as Mourinho did at Abramovich’s Chelsea that summer.

-Six years after his spell with AS Monaco, and with a squad boasting the likes of Steve Mandanda between the sticks, Gabriel Heinze marshalling the back-four, Mathieu Valbuena providing creativity behind the strikers, and a what would be 18-goal Mamadou Niang (29 Ligue 1 appearances) up top set to register better than one goal every two games – Deschamps was equipped to lay siege on European qualification.
+Six years after his spell with AS Monaco, and with a squad boasting the likes of Steve Mandanda between the sticks, Gabriel Heinze marshalling the back-four, and Mathieu Valbuena providing creativity behind the strikers.
+Plus a what would be 18-goal Mamadou Niang (29 appearances) up top set to register better than one goal every two games – Deschamps was prepared to lay siege on European qualification.

-However, ending the 38-game season victorious was just out of sight for even the most ardent of Marseille fans.
+However, concluding the 38-game season victorious was just out of sight for even the most ardent of Marseille fans.

 A 2-0 away win against Grenoble kicked off the season in the right way.
-Marseille were unbeaten in their first six games with four wins and two draws.
-Valencienne away saw the first defeat of the campaign seven games in, followed by a 2-1 slump at home to Monaco – the only real stutter in what was a dominant season.
-Marseille won the return tie against both Valencienne (5-1) and Monaco (2-1) and lost only four more games after these back to back losses, amassing seven in total.
+Marseille commanded an unbeaten start in their first six games, with four wins and two draws.
+Valencienne away saw the first defeat of the campaign seven games in.
+That was followed by a 2-1 slump at home to Monaco – the only real stutter in a dominant season.
+Marseille won the return tie against both Valencienne (5-1) and Monaco (2-1).
+Not only that, but they lost only four more games after said back-to-back losses, amassing just seven in total.

-The thrashing of Valencienne kickstarted a period of 15 games undefeated for Deschamps’ side, a stint that consequently seized the Ligue 1 title and kept their competitors at arm’s length.
-Marseille never found themselves below fifth in the league once in the 2009/10 season, remaining in the conversation throughout.
+The thrashing of Valencienne kickstarted a period of 15 games undefeated for Deschamps’ side.
+It was a stint that consequently seized the Ligue 1 title and kept their competitors at arm’s length.
+Marseille never found themselves below fifth in the league in the 2009/10 season, remaining in the conversation throughout.

-The 2-1 victory over main rivals, Lyon, on matchday 28, was crucially important.
-Bafétimbi Gomis’ equaliser for Lyon with only ten minutes left looked to set up a nervy ten minutes at the Stade Vélodrome, but Taye Taiwo had different ideas.
-Not known for his knack in front of goal, the Nigerian defender emerged with an instant reply that proved to be the winner.
-Marseille remained in top spot after the Lyon victory and was unmoved during the business end of the run-in towards Ligue 1 delights.
+The 2-1 victory over main rivals, Lyon, on matchday 28 was crucially important.
+Bafétimbi Gomis’ equaliser for Lyon with ten minutes set up a nervy ten minutes at the Stade Vélodrome.
+Regardless, Taye Taiwo had different ideas.
+Not known for his aptitude in front of goal, the Nigerian defender emerged with an instant reply.
+It proved to be the winner.
+Marseille remained in the coveted top spot after the Lyon victory.
+Deschamps’ men were unmoved during the business end of the run-in towards Ligue 1 delights.

-Deschamps had returned at the start of the season as a poster boy of success in the 90s – a hero of a generation of Marseille fans.
+Deschamps had returned at the start of the season as a poster boy of success in the nineties.
+He was a hero of a generation of Marseille fans.
 That adoring generation had merged into the next.
-The children of those who still distinctly remember the success in 1990 now witness a history made in 2010, twenty years after Deschamps had first led the club to victory in Marseille.
-He had overcome all odds to do it once more.
+The children of those who still distinctly remember the success in 1990 now witness a history made in 2010.
+Twenty years after Deschamps first led the club to victory in Marseille, he overcame all odds once more.